syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 You can run the edited test to check whether the newly added or changed scripts affect the running process by showing the changes in the running application.

-**NOTE******
+**NOTE**

 Sometimes, the newly added or changed script may have an error causing the whole application to fail.
-In such a case, the Test Results dialog will show the failure as shown below:
+In such a case, the Test Results dialog shows the failure as follows:

 